 12 Which are the most effective clear-air and hydrometeor-scatter propagation models to allow effective frequency coordination and interference potential evaluation between earth stations for geostationary-satellite systems and those for non-geostationary satellite systems sharing the same frequencies on a “bidirectional working” basis?

+further decides

+that the above studies should be completed by 2015.

-NOTE 1 – Priority will be given to studies relating to §§ 2, 5, 6, 8, 9 and 10.
+NOTE – Priority will be given to studies relating to §§ 2, 5, 6, 8, 9 and 10.

 Category: S2